drostron/slamdata-docs/source/sql-squared-reference.rst

 If ``$lookup`` cannot be used, SlamData will fall back to utilizing the mapreduce API.
-Utilizing mapreduce is slower but more flexible and is also backwards compatible for MongoDB 2.6 and later.
+Utilizing mapreduce is slower but more flexible and is also backwards compatible for MongoDB 3.0 and newer.

 .. raw:: html